29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Cons

-• Does not come with anti-spyware, antivirus, anti-phishing tools
+• Does not come with anti-spyware, antivirus, or anti-phishing tools

-It offers you a reliable, crash-free browsing experience and more frequent updates.
-Avant is packed with tons of features like multi-threaded downloader, low CPU usage, no memory leak, online bookmarks, multi-document interface, mouse gesture, flash animation filter, popup, and ad blocker.
+Avant comes with a range of features including a multi-threaded downloader, low CPU usage, no memory leaks, online bookmarks, a multi-document interface, mouse gestures, a flash animation filter, and built-in popup and ad blocking capabilities.

 19. Lunascape